ericwq/examples/tty/ref.md

   - `ack_num` field is the ack number.
 It's value is assigned by `ack_num`.
 - `send_in_fragments()` calls `Fragmenter::make_fragments` to splits the `TransportBuffers.Instruction` into `Fragment`.
   - `make_fragments()` serializes `TransportBuffers.Instruction` into string and compresses it to string `payload`.
-  - The `payload` string is split into fragments based on the size of `MTU`,
+  - `make_fragments()` splits the `payload` string into fragments based on the size of `MTU`,
   - The default size of `MTU` is 1280.
+  - Fragment has a `id` field, which is the instruction id.
+It's the same id for all the fragment.
+  - Fragment has a `fragment_num` field, which starts from zero, and is increased one for each new fragment.
+  - Fragment has a `final` field, which is used to indicate the last fragment.
+  - Fragment has a `contents` field, which contains part of the instruction.
   - The fragments is saved in `Fragment` vector.
 - `send_in_fragments()` calls [`connection->send()`](#how-to-send-a-packet) to send each `Fragment` to the server.